 There is an element of the song that comes across as the Spice Girls conveying a gentle warning to their predominantly younger fanbase: “I didn’t want to hear it then, but I’m not ashamed to say it now, every little thing you said and did was right for me”; however, it’s pitched in just the right way to come across as sisterly advice, rather than a condescending lecture.
 Whether anyone heeded their advice is another matter entirely.
 Still, in hindsight, most of us would probably agree there were times when we could’ve been a bit more understanding of our parents’ perspective.
 So, Mama does have its heart in the right place and probably isn’t far off a sentiment many of us – eventually – came to appreciate.

 If what is now labelled as the official music video doesn’t seem quite as it did in the ’90s, that’s because it’s not.
-The original isn’t hugely different; it’s still based around the same footage of the Spice Girls in a studio performing to an audience.
-However, rather than starting with then perched on stools, they’re seen bursting onto the set (Geri and Emma in a bright orange truck) to elicit a response from the crowd.
+The original isn’t hugely different; it’s still based on the same footage of the Spice Girls in a studio performing to an audience.
+However, rather than starting with them perched on stools, they’re seen bursting onto the set (Geri and Emma in a bright orange truck) to elicit a response from the crowd.
 Again, it was a reminder that hysteria surrounded the group wherever they went, even as the precursor to what was otherwise a relatively sedate affair by their standards.
 Either way, Mama allows the Spice Girls to shine the spotlight on their mums, quite literally, as all of them appear in the video.
 There are even some cutaway shots showing us more about their lives.